The Sims (GameCube, PlayStation 2, Xbox)

 - NORMAL - Resets the lighting (only works when the game is already brighter or darker).

 A few different debug options were left in the final version and can be accessed.
-The ASIA (PS2) column lines are prefixed with (J) for the Japanese SLPS-20078 version, and (K) for the Korean SLPM-64540 version.
+The ASIA (PS2) column lines are prefixed with (C) for the Chinese SLPM-62240 version, (J) for the Japanese SLPS-20078 version, and (K) for the Korean SLPM-64540 version.

 Attempts to display the animations in the top left corner, but it seems to always show ? for every animation.